 L. Mulligan Grocer

-This is an old bar in a quirky part of town called Stoneybatter (a short cab ride away).
+This is an old bar in what’s known as the coolest village in Dublin, Stoneybatter (a short cab ride away).
 L. Mulligan Grocer is a weird blend of old Irish pub, gastropub, craft beer pub and local pub.

 It has extensive whiskey, beer and food menus are seasonal and change regularly.
 Each of the main courses are matched with a beer or cider and desserts are matched with a whiskey.
 Told you it was weird.